 But some thorny questions came up.
 If God saves good people, how good is “good”?
 God expects us to have integrity of speech, but how much?
 What is the permitted percentage of exaggeration?
 Suppose the required score is 80 and I score a 79?
 How do you know your score?

 I asked a minister about it.
 Surely he would help me answer the “How good is ‘good’?” question.
 He did, with one word: do.
 Do better.
-Do more.
+You need to do more.
 Do now.
-Do.
-Do.
-Do.
+All we hear is: do, do, do.

 Teens have probably heard a version of this from their parents, their teachers, their friends, maybe even their pastor.
 Do good, and you’ll be OK.
 Do more, and you’ll be saved.
 Keep doing until you get it right.

 Keep doing until you’re perfect.